strubell/11-767/labs/03_pruning.md

 Discussion
 ---
 - Choose two of the plots, describe the trends they depict, and compare and contrast the plots.
 Are there trends that you expected, or didn't expect, based on discussions and lectures in class, and/or your experience?
-Is there a clear drop-off in perofrmance at a certain sparsity level, and does that change across methods?
+For example, is there a clear drop-off in performance at a certain sparsity level, and does that change across methods?
+Do latency and space on disk correspond to your expectations, why or why not?
-- In 3-4 sentences, pose one small follow-up experiment that you might run, based on these initial results.
-Your motivation, hypothesis and methodology for testing that hypothesis should be clear.
+- In 4-5 sentences, pose one small follow-up experiment that you might run, based on these initial results.
+Your motivation (based on these results), hypothesis and methodology for testing that hypothesis should be clear.
 You do not need to run the experiment.
+(This can overlap with extra credit, if you choose to implement extra credit.)

 Extra Credit
 ---
 #### 1. Implement a custom pruning method [1 point]
 Implement an additional pruning method, and report your results.
 For example, you might implement structured pruning, second-order pruning, or anything else.
 Be creative!
-In order to get full credit, you must clearly describe your approach, and why you think it should work.
-You should apply your approach in the iterative magnitude pruning paradigm, and perform multiple iterations of pruning.
+In order to get full credit, you must clearly describe your approach, and why you think it should work (but it doesn't have to work better than L1 magnitude pruning, as long as it's well-motivated).
+You should apply your approach in the iterative magnitude pruning paradigm, perform multiple iterations of pruning, and plot the results.
+Discuss how these results compare to the other methods you implemented in this lab.

 #### 2. Combining quantization and pruning [1 point]
 Combine quantization from Lab 2 with iterative magnitude pruning from this lab, and report your results in terms of accuracy and size on disk.
-You can combine the approaches however you wish, but to get full credit you must clearly describe what type of quantization you used and how exactly you combined the approaches, and why you think that should work.
+You can combine the approaches however you wish, but to get full credit you must clearly describe what type of quantization you used and how exactly you combined the approaches, why you think that should work, and discuss your results.
 You only have to report results for one sparsity level.

 Grading and submission (10 points + 2 extra credit)